Aarav7162/rssi_location_triangulation/README.md

 - If V9 = 1: pauses RSSI sampling and streams serial logs from anchor3.

 ## Using the Dashboard
-- Lock On: triggers a visual cutscene.
+- **Lock On:** triggers a visual cutscene.
-- Track: refreshes coordinates and distance.
+- **Track:** refreshes coordinates and distance.
-- Launch: triggers the actuator on V41.
+- **Launch:** triggers the actuator on V41.
-- RSSI Nodes: queries V0–V3 every 2 seconds.
+- **RSSI Nodes:** queries V0–V3 every 2 seconds.

 ## Sniffing & Trilateration
 1. Trilateration uses RSSI fingerprints to match to the closest stored signature.
 2. Sniffing mode lets anchor3 connect to the tag's soft‑AP and request its HTTP payload.

 ## Ethics & Safety
-Only use sniffing or scanning features on devices you own or systems where you have explicit permission.
+> Only use sniffing or scanning features on devices you own or systems where you have explicit permission.

-## Notes
+## Dev Notes
-- RSSI averaging timing depends on SAMPLES × INTERVAL.
+> - RSSI averaging timing depends on SAMPLES x INTERVAL.
-- Sniffing requires anchor3 to be physically connected to your PC so tracker.py can read its serial output.
+> - Sniffing requires anchor3 to be physically connected to your PC so tracker.py can read its serial output.
-- Anchors must remain fixed for consistent results.
+> - Anchors must remain fixed for consistent results.